chaordic/commons-js/README.md

 ### With Webpack

-If your application uses some module bundler, you can import the whole Commons-js library, a single module, or just a single function, making your source code smaller because only the features you need will be concatened to your build application.
+If your application uses some module bundler, you can import the whole Commons-js library, a single module, or just a single function, making your source code smaller because only the features you need will be concatened to your built application.

 The examples below were tested using Webpack, if you use another module bundler things might not work as well as expected.